$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays

-Next, we can determine the isospin $1/2$ $D^*\pi$ scattering-length from the two-body $VP\to D^{*+}\pi^-$ $t$-matrix used to describe the rescattering mechanism illustrated in Fig.~\ref{mecS_b}.
+Next, we can determine the isospin $1/2$ $D^*\pi$ scattering-length from the two-body $VP\to D^{*+}\pi^-$ $T$-matrix used to describe the rescattering mechanism illustrated in Fig.~\ref{mecS_b}.
 We write the $D^*\pi $ state in the isospin $1/2$ basis as

-and calculate the corresponding $D^*\pi$ scattering length, $a_{D^*\pi}$, using the $D^*\pi\to D^*\pi$ $t$-matrix in isospin $1/2$ through
+and calculate the corresponding $D^*\pi$ scattering length, $a_{D^*\pi}$, using the $D^*\pi\to D^*\pi$ $T$-matrix in isospin $1/2$ through

 In the previous equation, $m^{\text{th}}_{D^*\pi}=m_D^*+m_\pi$ represents the invariant mass of the $D^*\pi$ system at the threshold.
-The result obtained for the mentioned scattering length is $a_{D^*\pi}=-0.45$ fm.
+Before continuing with further discussions, we should mention here that, although the values used for the $\Lambda$ appearing in the calculation of the invariant mass distribution are in line with the corresponding values related to the subtraction constant used to regularize the $G$ in Eq.~(\ref{eq8}), the latter has been regularized independently of the integrals appearing in the calculation of the invariant mass distribution with the aim of fixing the basic properties of $D_1(2420)$, such as mass and width.
+By doing this, the result obtained for the mentioned scattering length is $a_{D^*\pi}=-0.45$ fm (typical uncertainties for the scattering length related to the variation of the subtraction constant appearing in the $G$ of Eq.~(\ref{eq8}) are of the order of $10\%$).
 The value obtained for $a_{D^*\pi}$ is in agreement with that obtained in Ref.~\cite{Liu:2012zya}, recalling that the sign convention followed in Ref.~\cite{Liu:2012zya} is opposite to the one given in Eq.~(\ref{aDstarpi}).
 It is useful to remind the reader here that the value on the $D^*\pi$ scattering-length determined from the experimental data on the correlation function~\cite{ALICE:2024bhk} differs from the one obtained in Ref.~\cite{Liu:2012zya} using lattice data and a chiral unitary approach.